repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 .. note::

-    We recommend running the ``kaprien admin ceremony`` to simulate and check the details of the instructions.
+    We recommend running the ``trs-cli admin ceremony`` to simulate and check the details of the instructions.
 It is more detailed.